dimacellist/js_exercise/readme.md

 An Equilateral triangle has three equal sides.
 An Isosceles triangle has two equal sides.
 A Scalene triangle has no equal sides.

+## Number 3: Linked List Traversal

+Objective:

+Given a singularly linked list of integers, return the 5th integer from the end of the list using the most efficient method.

+Function getNthLastNode(index) will return necessary nth node from the end Given the linked list consist of numbers from 1 to 10, 5th from end would be number 6